- Live Rates

 - Contact Us

-While total commercial normalcy might still be a distant aspiration, signs show progress in that direction.
-Those who have put off a home purchase since the coronavirus descended upon the world last winter now wonder whether the stars are falling into place to make a buy.
+Those who have put off a home purchase over recent months now wonder whether the stars are falling into place to make a buy.
 In fact, there are good reasons for being proactive.
 There are equally valid arguments for showing judicious restraint.

 Mortgage interest rates were never lower than they are now.
 This has major implications for prospective home buyers.
-According to Freddie Mac, a congressionally-chartered mortgage investment corporation, rates as of mid-August sat at 2.96 percent for a 30-year fixed rate loan and 2.46 percent for a 15-year fixed product.
+According to Freddie Mac, a congressionally-chartered mortgage investment corporation, rates as of mid-September 2021 sat at 2.88 percent for a 30-year fixed rate loan and 2.19 percent for a 15-year fixed product.

-Compared to this time of year in 2019, 30-year loans were over half a point higher.
-All things being equal, this could represent $100 per month of savings or more depending on the loan amount.
+Compared to this time of year in 2020, 30-year loans were just 0.02 percent lower.
 Unless buyers are in a very unique financial position, they should opt for the fixed over the variable rate loans when rates are this low.

 One thing is certain, waiting for interest rates to drop further is a fool’s errand.
 While the occurrence is entirely possible, sacrificing the good for the perfect is unwise, particularly if monthly savings are a priority.
 If you choose to go ahead with a purchase soon, do yourself a favor and lock in the rate.